 Where Expertise and Urgency Meet Fatigue and Mistakes

 In every industry, fatigue happens.
-Whether it’s boredom during a repetitive task, feeling mentally overwhelmed during an urgent customer issue, or sleepiness during a midnight service call, fatigue happens.
+Sometimes it’s boredom during a repetitive task.
+Other times it’s feeling mentally overwhelmed during an urgent customer issue.
+It might even be sleepiness during a midnight service call.
+Some form of fatigue is inevitable.

 In my fatigue management workshop with PJ, we reviewed: